 Refilling during months when the propane prices are still not rising is the best option you can do to save because during these months the prices are $30-$50 cheaper compared to other months of the year.

-This option is perhaps a great choice if your tank at home is relatively large or have a large number empty tanks for a refill.
+This option is perhaps a great choice if your tank at home is relatively large or have a large number of empty tanks for a refill.

 (12) Get a fixed rate